Best Mirrorless Cameras for Astrophotography (2024)

 Best Nikon Mirrorless Camera for Astrophotography

-The Nikon Z6 II hits the perfect balance for most looking for a mirrorless astrophotography camera.
+The Nikon Z6 III hits the perfect balance for most looking for a mirrorless astrophotography camera.

 It has a full frame sensor with 26 megapixels.

-As you can see in our chart of the most successful astrophotography mirrorless models above, the older Nikon Z6 was fourth overall and the highest non-Sony model, with this more recent model also featuring lower down.
+As you can see in our data of the most successful astrophotography mirrorless models above, the Nikon Z6 II was top in the last two years.

 The Z6 II was a 2020 upgrade to the original version that fixed a number of practical issues that people had with the first camera.